Dekita/palhub-client/resources/readme/install.md

 ### Why Does This Happen?!
-Because a few years ago windows decided they wanted $250/yr for a windows code signing license.
-I'm just a small developer who, unfortunately, doesnt have that kind of spare cash. :'(
+Because a few years ago windows decided they wanted $250/yr for a windows code signing license!!
+I'm just a small developer who, unfortunately, doesnt have that kind of spare cash.

 ### How To Be Sure The App Is Safe??
 Easy!
-If you have any doubts, before you fully run the installer, drop the setup.exe file into the [Virus Total Website](https://www.virustotal.com)!
+Before you fully run the installer, drop the setup.exe file into the [Virus Total Website](https://www.virustotal.com)!
 Virus Total will then scan the file with over 50 different antivirus scanners and report the results..

 | :exclamation: BKav Pro False Positive :exclamation: |
 |---|